Tulsa Threat

-The Tulsa Threat are one of two current women's tackle football teams in the state of Oklahoma.
+The Tulsa Threat is one of two active women's tackle football teams in Oklahoma.
 They began play during the 2011 season as the Tulsa Eagles.
 They are a member of the Women's Football Alliance, a nationally ranked 41-team women's football league that plays 11-on-11, NCAA rules football during the spring.
 Based in Tulsa, Oklahoma, the Threat plays in Tulsa at LaFortune Stadium on the campus of Memorial High School.
 In 2012, they produced 4 All-Americans and 5 All-Americans in 2013.